MyPortugalHoliday.com

 The best independent guide to Central Portugal

-For centuries, Nazaré was a quiet fishing community, its way of life shaped by the Atlantic and the families who worked its waters.
-That changed when the surfing world discovered what lies just offshore: a deep underwater canyon that funnels ocean swells into some of the largest waves ever ridden.
-Now the town draws two very different crowds.
+Nazaré is a town that lives two completely different lives.
+For centuries, Nazaré drifted along as a quiet fishing community, its way of life shaped by the Atlantic and the families who worked its waters.
+Then the surfing world discovered what lies just offshore: a deep underwater canyon that funnels ocean swells into some of the largest waves ever ridden.
+These days, the town pulls in two very different crowds, each season bringing its own character and appeal.

-Yet there is more to the town than sand and surf.
-The historic Sítio district sits atop the headland, home to a grand baroque church and sweeping coastal viewpoints.
-Down below, the old fishing quarter retains its traditional character, with narrow streets leading to excellent seafood restaurants and a lively municipal market.
-Whether you have a morning to spare or several days to explore, the town rewards those who look beyond its famous beach.
+There is more to the town than sand and surf, though.
+The historic Sítio district perches on the headland above, home to a grand baroque church and sweeping coastal viewpoints.
+Down below, the old fishing quarter has kept its traditional character, with narrow cobbled streets leading past seafood restaurants and a municipal market, where the day's catch is laid out on ice by fishermen's wives in their traditional seven-skirted dresses.

 Overview of the main sights of Nazare